hmcts/chart-ccd/README.md

   ```

 ## <u>Config To Deploy on Demo</u>
-The following configuration deploys CCD chart incluidng Front end  and depenednet services on Demo environment
+The following configuration deploys the CCD chart including Front end and dependent services to the Demo environment
 ```
     ccd:
       emAnnotation: